[This article was first published in August 2018 and has been updated and revised for 2024.]

 - Clear sound

-Seriously.
-If you think about it, even the most sophisticated production efforts are wasted if the video is shaky or blurry or pixelated, if the lighting is too poor or too bright, and if the sound is muddled or hard to hear.
-The great thing about the quality of today's affordable video tools is that all three of these quality requirements are easily met.
+However, even the most sophisticated production efforts are wasted if the resulting video is shaky or blurry or pixelated, if the lighting is too poor or too bright, and if the sound is muddled or hard to hear.
+The good news is that the quality of today's affordable video tools means that all three of these quality requirements can be easily met.

 For a camera you can simply use your iPhone or Android device.
 Really.
 If you have, or want to buy, a "real" camera for video just keep in mind that you don't have to break the bank.
 A few hundred dollars is all you really need to spend.
 But, again, even a quality mobile phone can be used, if you want.